commit-live-students/descriptive_statistics_project/q04_spearman_correlation/README.md

 However, it is not always possible to have a linear relationship between the variables in a dataset.

-There might come a situation where the variables will not be related linearly, in such situations we use Spearman Correlation Coeffecient.
+There might come a situation where the variables will not be related linearly, in such situations we use Spearman Correlation Coefficient.
 Say, the variables might not be normally distributed or the relationship between the variables might not be linear

-**Spearman Correlation Coeffecient can be calculated as follows :**
+**Spearman Correlation Coefficient can be calculated as follows :**

 * Find the ranks for each individual row in a column.
 The values can be ranked as per any criteria.
 For simplicity, we can rank them in a increasing order of values.